VenimK/ComfyUI-Easy-Install/README.md

 2. Extract the ZIP file into a new folder.
 **Important:** Do **not** extract to system folders such as **`Program Files`**, **`Windows`**, or directly to **`C:\`**.
 3. Run **`ComfyUI-Easy-Install.bat`**

-## Notes:
+> - This installation won't affect existing ComfyUI installs.
+Multiple ComfyUIs are supported.
-- After installation, you can rename or move **`ComfyUI-Easy-Install`** folder if needed.
+> - After installation, you can rename or move **`ComfyUI-Easy-Install`** folder if needed.
-- This installation does not affect existing ComfyUI installations in any way.
-  This way you can have multiple installations in different folders.

 ## Tips for Existing Installations:
 - To preserve settings from other ComfyUI installations, place the following files in the same folder as the installer.